panchomb/ie-exercise-3/modules/dev-test-lab/lab/README.md

 | [`virtualnetworks`](#parameter-virtualnetworks) | array | Virtual networks to create for the lab. |
 | [`vmCreationResourceGroupId`](#parameter-vmcreationresourcegroupid) | string | Resource Group allocation for virtual machines.
 If left empty, virtual machines will be deployed in their own Resource Groups.
 Default is the same Resource Group for DevTest Lab. |

-### Parameter: `name`

-The name of the lab.

-- Required: Yes
-- Type: string

-### Parameter: `encryptionDiskEncryptionSetId`

-The Disk Encryption Set Resource ID used to encrypt OS and data disks created as part of the the lab.
-Required if encryptionType is set to "EncryptionAtRestWithCustomerKey".

-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `notificationchannels`

-Notification Channels to create for the lab.
-Required if the schedules property "notificationSettingsStatus" is set to "Enabled.

-- Required: No
-- Type: array
-- Default: `[]`

 ### Parameter: `announcement`

 The properties of any lab announcement associated with this lab.
 - Required: No
 - Type: object
 - Default: `{}`